Google Duo

 Google Duo was a proprietary voice over IP (VoIP) and videotelephony service released in 2016 by Google and merged into its Google Meet product in 2022.
-It was available for Android, IOS and web browsers.
+It was available for Android, iOS and web browsers.
 It let users make and receive one-to-one and group audio and video calls with other Duo users in high definition, using end-to-end encryption by default.
 Duo could be used either with a phone number or a Google Account, allowing users to call someone from their contact list.

 Google Duo was announced at Google's developer conference on May 18, 2016, and began its worldwide release on August 16, 2016.
 Google announced in 2022 that the service would be merged into Google Meet, and it was shut down by the end of the year.

 History

 In December 2016, Google Duo replaced Hangouts within the suite of Google apps device manufacturers must install in order to gain access to the Google Play, with Hangouts instead becoming optional.

 In August 2020, it was reported that Google was planning to eventually merge Google Duo with the business-oriented Google Meet.
 In December 2021 this objective had been dropped, but Duo continued to be available and updated.
 In June 2022, Google reversed course and announced that Duo and Meet would, in fact, be merged.
 The merger began in August, with the Duo mobile app renamed Meet and the original Meet app renamed "Google Meet (original)" and scheduled to be phased out.
 The Duo and Meet web apps completed their merger in 2024.
-Google Meet Legacy (Duo) calling will be discontinued in September 2025.
+Google Meet Legacy (Duo) calling is scheduled to be discontinued in January 2026.